-The members of the Compensation and Stock Options Committee of Odetics' Board of Directors during the fiscal year ended March 31, 2000 were Messrs.
-Thomas, Seazholtz and Daly.
-None of the executive officers of Odetics has served on the Board of Directors or on the compensation committee of any other entity, any of whose officers served either on the Board of Directors or on the Compensation and Stock Options Committee of Odetics.
-No member of the Compensation and Stock Option Committee was an officer or employee of Odetics or its subsidiary during the fiscal year ended March 31, 2000.
+The members of the Compensation and Stock Option Committee of Odetics' Board of Directors during the fiscal year ended March 31, 2001 were Messrs.
+Daly, Seazholtz and Thomas.
+None of these individuals was an officer or employee of Odetics or its subsidiaries at any time during the fiscal year ended March 31, 2001.

+No executive officer of Odetics has served on the Board of Directors or on the compensation committee of any other entity that has, or has had, one or more executive officers serving as a member of the Board of Directors or on the Compensation and Stock Option Committee of Odetics.